 Cluster Configuration Changes

 Cluster setup adjustments are a necessity for multiple Pulse connectors and services.
-Maintenance restarts can be conducted prior to, during, or after Pulse installation to implement configuration changes.
+Maintenance restarts can be conducted before, during, or after Pulse installation to implement configuration changes.

 To activate SSL and Basic Authentication on the remote JMX port, ensure that the jmxremote.password, jmxremote.access, truststore.jks, and keystore.jks files are already positioned in their correct directories.